conor-mccaffrey/pands-problem-sheet/README.txt

 I consulted w3schools (2) for the use of the datetime module and how to import it.
 I combined this with the 'format' attribute detailed in previous lectures to get the current day in ' full-string format (%A)'.

-I then constructed a simple 'if' statement that would search our lists with the current day.
+I then constructed a simple 'if' statement that would search our constructed lists with the current day.
 If the current day appeared in either list (which it almost surely should!) then a pre-determined response would be the output.

 The next step to this program would be to wrap it in a function to allow the user to simply call the function without needing to construct the 'if' statement everytime.